kitchenartsandletters/used-books-automation/Technical Architecture and Code Struct.md

 startServer();
 ```

-This technical architecture and code structure provides a comprehensive foundation for implementing both the admin dashboard and cloud automation for your Used Books Automation system.
+This technical architecture and code structure provides a comprehensive foundation for implementing both the admin dashboard and cloud automation for your hurt Books Automation system.